 (a) state that the person giving the notice intends to terminate the long-stay agreement under this section; and

-(b) specify the day on which the agreement is to be terminated; and
+(b) specify the day (the specified day) on which the agreement will be terminated; and

 (c) comply with section 38.

 (5) If the park operator gives the notice of termination to the long-stay tenant, the specified day must be at least 7 days after the day on which the notice is given.